Commissions and Fees

 WiseBanyan is best for money-conscious investors in need of a low-cost automated investing solution.
-WiseBanyan offers virtually everything that other robo-advisors like Betterment and Wealthfront do, but at a lower cost.
-Even paid IRA accounts cost a fraction of what other automated investment platforms charge, which can save a huge amount of money over the course of decades of saving for retirement.
-The ability to add a partner to your account, albeit at an added cost, makes WiseBanyan suitable for couples, and access to additional industry- and value-specific ETFs makes WiseBanyan a good option for conscientious investors as well.
+WiseBanyan offers virtually everything that other robo-advisors like Betterment and Wealthfront do but at a lower cost.
+Even paid IRA accounts to cost a fraction of what other automated investment platforms charge, which can save a huge amount of money over the course of decades of saving for retirement.
+The ability to add a partner to your account, albeit at an added cost, makes WiseBanyan suitable for couples.
+Access to additional industry- and value-specific ETFs makes WiseBanyan a good option for conscientious investors well.

 - Free automated investing and portfolio management for individual investing accounts

 - Extremely low-cost IRA accounts (0.02% capped at $20 per month)

 - Portfolio Plus package ($3 per month) allows access to industry- and value-specific ETFs

 - $1 account minimum